B0090 CHEVROLET - Rollover Sensor Erratic

 DTC B0090 71 Rollover Sensor Invalid Serial Data Received

-Labor: 1.0The cost of diagnosing the B0090 CHEVROLET code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the B0090 CHEVROLET code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

 - Air Bag Warning Light ON